Rescue and Rebuild

 If no problems are detected,

-fsckdetermines that there is a problem with your filesystem, it will prompt you to fix problems as they are found during each test:
+e2fsckdetermines that there is a problem with the filesystem, it prompts you to fix problems as they are found during each test:

 Press enter to automatically attempt to fix the problems.